grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 The swap is 5 assembly instructions.

 Those are just moves and a return.
 Those are 1-2 micro-op moves, and a 1-3 micro-op return.
+Two dependencies.
 This whole thing will typically take a few cycles or so.

 It takes a few cycles no matter what inputs it gets.
 It's not like swapping big numbers is slower than swapping small ones.